avocado-official/avocado-client/README.md

-this ap is about sharing Goods.
+this app is about sharing Goods.